livewire/livewire/docs/quickstart.md

 </html>
 ```

-The _counter_ component will be rendered in place of the `$slot` variable in the above template.
+The _counter_ component will be rendered in place of the `$slot` variable in the template above.

 You may have noticed there is no JavaScript or CSS assets provided by Livewire.
-That is because version 3 and above automatically inject any frontend assets it needs.
+That is because Livewire 3 and above automatically injects any frontend assets it needs.

 ## Test it out

-Now that we're all set up, our component is ready to test!
+With our component class and templates in place, our component is ready to test!

 Visit `/counter` in your browser, and you should see a number displayed on the screen with two buttons to increment and decrement the number.

 After clicking one of the buttons, you will notice that the count updates in real time without the page reloading.
 This is the magic of Livewire: dynamic frontend applications written entirely in PHP.

 We've barely scratched the surface of what Livewire is capable of.
-Keep reading the documentation to see all of what's available.
+Keep reading the documentation to see everything Livewire has to offer.